 Boards must include a description of how the Board will coordinate WIOA Title I workforce investment activities with Adult Education Learning activities under WIOA Title II.
-This description must include how the Board will carry out the review of local applications submitted under Title II consistent with WIOA §§107(d)(11)(A) and (B)(i) and WIOA §232.
+This description must include how the Board will carry out the review of local applications submitted under Title II consistent with WIOA \$107(d)(11)(A) and (B)(i) and WIOA \$232.

-Board Response- The Board is proud of the excellent relationship they have with their partner, Victoria College Adult Education Learning (AEL) Center (TWC-funded WIOA Title II administrative and fiscal agent for provision of AEL services) and the VC AEL Director also serves on our Board.
-As a result of this collaboration we jointly convene and coordinate local and regional Adult Education and Literacy activities and ensure alignment with the broader workforce system, including WIOA Title I funded activities.
+Board Response- The Board is proud of the excellent relationship they have with their partner, Victoria College Adult Education Learning (AEL) Center (TWC-funded WIOA Title II administrative and fiscal agent for provision of AEL services) and the VC AEL Director also serves on our Board, as does the Executive Director of the Victoria Adult Literacy Council (part of Crossroads Business and Education Connection-CBEC).
+As a result of this collaboration, we jointly convene and coordinate local and regional Adult Education and Literacy activities and ensure alignment with the broader workforce system, including WIOA Title I funded activities.
 Recent coordination activities include: